-- On a federal level, the Arthritis Foundation, alongside coalition partners, engaged with the Department of Health and Human Services (HHS) during the 2020 and 2021 Federal Exchange rules, urging HHS to prohibit accumulator programs when there is no generic alternative.
-The AF has also worked to educate members of Congress on the issue.
+- On a federal level, the Arthritis Foundation, alongside coalition partners, engaged with the Department of Health &Human Services (HHS) during the 2020 and 2021 Federal Exchange rules, urging HHS to prohibit accumulator programs when there is no generic alternative.
+The Arthritis Foundaiton has also worked to educate members of Congress on the issue.

 Share Your Story